couchbaselabs/couchbase-nginx-module/README.markdown

 you can download it using this URL: http://packages.couchbase.com/clients/c/libcouchbase-2.0.3nginx2.tar.gz

-The changes from the for is going to be integrated to upstream since nginx-couchbase-module **0.3.0**.
+The changes from the fork are going to be integrated to upstream since nginx-couchbase-module **0.3.0**.

 # Usage